AdaCore/gnatstudio/docs/users_guide/projects.rst

 sources (including compiling them with the appropriate switches and putting the resulting files in the correct directories).

-Each project file contains the following information (see the GNAT Pro User's Guide for the full list):
+Each project file contains the following information (see the GNAT User's Guide for the full list):

 * :file:`List of imported projects`